 Nashi Pear (Korean Pear, Apple Pear, or Sand Pear) is a fantastic Korean sweet treat after each meal.
 This fruit is native to East Asia and spreads to India, Nepal, New Zealand, the United States, and Australia.
 Its flowers are the symbol of spring in this country.

-Thanks to the green, pale green, or red skin, you can recognize it.
-It looks extraordinary with numerous tiny spots on the skin.
+Thanks to the green, pale green, or red skin, you can easily recognize this unique fruit starting with N. It looks extraordinary with numerous tiny spots on the skin.
 You will love the juiciness and incredible taste of its white flesh.
 You can feel the sweetness, a bit of acidity, and a hint of floral flavor.

 Koreans will not use it in pies or jams because of its high water content, crunchiness, and grainy texture.
 Typically, people consume raw Nashi Pear after each meal.
 Moreover, it appears in soy or vinegar-based sauces and beef dishes.